Dipen-Dedania/ifttt-boilerplate/README.md

 ## Setup

-* Just for this repo.
+* Just fork this repo.
 Clone it into your local PC and run below commands.
 ```
 npm install
 ```